Classification of the invariants of foliations by curves of low degree on the three-dimensional projective space

 Recently, the authors of \cite{CCJ} initiated a systematic study of codimension one holomorphic distributions on $\mathbb{P}^3$, analyzing the properties of their singular schemes and tangent sheaves.
 In particular, a classification of codimension one distributions of degree at most 2 with locally free tangent sheaves was provided, together with a description of the geometry of certain the moduli space of distributions.

-By contrast, classifications for foliations by curves of are not widely known.
+By contrast, classifications for distributions of codimension two are not widely known.
+Since a distribution of codimention two is generated by a single twisted vector field, it is automatically integrable.
+In addition, its leaves are 1-dimensional complex submanifolds, hence it is called a \textit{foliations by curves}.
+This is a misnomer, though, since the leaves are not, in general, algebraic curves.

 Note that generic foliations by curves, understood as a twisted holomorphic vector fields, have only isolated singularities, and the challenge is to understand foliations by curves with non-isolated singularities.
 In this work we are interested on the class of non-generic foliations whose singular schemes are of pure dimension one.
 We say that such foliations are of {\it local complete intersection type}, since they are given by twisted 2-forms which are locally decomposable even along their singular scheme, i.e, the foliation is given locally by the intersection of two codimension one distributions.
 This also means that the conormal sheaf is locally free, see Lemma \ref{n-loc free}.